scaleoutsystems/multimodal-MoE/notes/test_time_eval_across_contexts.md

 - Usually only slightly better than LiDAR-only on **AP@0.5m**.
 - This suggests the main fusion gain is more about **better box quality** than dramatically better coarse localization.
 - Fusion does **not** remove context dependence, especially for **road type**.

+### LiDAR-only-MoE
+- Performs worse than the updated LiDAR-only baseline on **AP@0.50**.
+- Remains very close to LiDAR-only on **AP@0.5m**.
+- This pattern suggests that the current LiDAR-only-MoE setup preserves coarse localization but degrades precise box quality.
+- The result is important because it shows that adding MoE capacity does not automatically improve the LiDAR-only model.
+- The MoE block likely needs stronger stabilization, better placement, or more careful routing/expert regularization before it can outperform the non-adaptive LiDAR-only baseline.

 ---